gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 **✅ Option: `switch_profile_with_all_partitions`**

-You can decide if all partitions will be written when switching profile.
+You can decide if all partitions will be written by profile operation.

 When it is disabled, only necessary partitions for a barely functional camera are written.